Banh Chung (Vietnamese Sticky Rice Cake)

 A side by side comparison of an uncooked banh chung and a cooked one.

-On the left is an uncooked Bánh Chưng and an expanded fully cooked one on the right.
+On the left is an uncooked one, and on the right is an expanded, fully cooked one.

-1. In a large pot, if possible, place a small wire rack at the bottom of the pot, then line 3-4 layers of banana leaves on top of the wire rack covering the entire rack.
-Add the banh chung and fill the pot with enough water to cover.
-Cover the pot with a lid and bring the pot to a boil on high heat.
-Once it boils, turn the heat down to medium low heat and simmer for about 7 hours.
-Every two hours add boiling water in the pot to make sure the water level is always covering the banh chung.
+1. In a large pot, if possible, place a small wire rack at the bottom, then line the rack with 3-4 layers of banana leaves, covering the entire rack.
+Add the rice cakes and fill the pot with enough water to cover.
+Cover with a lid and bring it to a boil over high heat.
+Once it boils, turn the heat down to medium-low and simmer for about 7 hours.
+If the water level drops significantly, add boiling water to cover them.

 A banh chung sliced in half sitting on a banana leaf on a plate.

 • Plan ahead.
-This recipe takes a bit of time so it is important that you plan ahead.
+This recipe takes a bit of time, so it is important that you plan ahead.
 Remember to soak the rice and mung beans and marinate the pork the night before.
-This is so that the rice and mung beans will be evenly cooked when they are boiled.
-Moreover, the pork belly needs time for the flavors to soak into the meat.
+This ensures the rice and mung beans are cooked evenly when boiled.

 • You can make a square mold out of cardboard and tape.
-The mold does not have to be fancy it just needs to be functional.
 The molds are necessary to shape the banana leaves and stuff the filling inside.

 Storage Instructions

-You can store any leftover bánh chưng still wrapped in the banana leaves and with plastic wrap in the refrigerator for up to 1 week.
+You can store any leftover banh chung, wrapped in banana leaves and covered with plastic wrap, in the refrigerator for up to 1 week.

-Alternatively, you can wrap the banh chung with aluminum foil and store them in the freezer for up to 3 months.
+Freeze: Alternatively, wrap it in aluminum foil and store it in the freezer for up to 3 months.
 You will need to thaw them in the refrigerator before reheating.

-Alternatively, you can place the banh chung in a pot and add enough water to cover it by about 1-2 inches.
-Bring to a boil and then reduce the heat to simmer and cook for 30 minutes.
-If it floats to the top, flip the banh chung over halfway for even cooking.
+Reheat: The sticky rice will harden in the refrigerator.
+You can reheat in the microwave inside the banana leaves.
+Or, you can place it back in a pot and add enough water to cover it by about 1-2 inches.
+Bring to a boil and then reduce the heat to a simmer and cook for 30 minutes, flipping halfway.

 What is the difference between banh chung vs. banh tet?

-The biggest difference between banh chung and banh tet is the shape of the sticky rice cake.
-Banh tet has a cylindrical shape that is about a foot long whereas Banh chung has a square cube shape that is normally a foot wide.
-The central and southern regions of Vietnam typically eat banh tet and the Northern region eats banh chung.
+The biggest difference is the shape of the sticky rice cake.
+Banh tet is cylindrical, whereas this one is square.
+The central and southern regions of Vietnam typically eat the cylindrical version, and the Northern region eats the square version.
 Both cakes contain sticky rice, mung beans, and pork belly and are wrapped in banana leaves.

-Typically, banh chung is enjoyed with chả lụa or Vietnamese cold cuts typically found in banh mi, and pickled vegetables.
+Typically, these Vietnamese sticky rice cakes are enjoyed with chả lụa and pickled vegetables.
 You can eat it steamed or pan-fried.

-To pan-fry or chien banh chung, you will need to re-heat the sticky rice cake so that it is soft.
-Then heat 1-2 tablespoons of oil on medium-high on a large skillet and press the banh chung onto the skillet with the potato masher.
+To pan-fry or chien, you will need to reheat the sticky rice cake so that it is soft.
+Then heat 1-2 tablespoons of oil over medium-high heat in a large skillet and press it into the skillet with the potato masher.
 Keep pressing until it is an even layer.
-Pan-fry it on one side until it is golden brown then flip it with a spatula and cook it on the other side until golden brown.
+Pan-fry it on one side until it is golden brown, then flip it with a spatula and cook it on the other side until golden brown.

 Smashing a cooked Vietnamese sticky rice cake in a skillet to get it crispy.

-Up close of a slice banh chung sitting on a banana leaf.
+Up close of a sliced Vietnamese sticky rice cake for tet sitting on a banana leaf on a plate.

 Prep Time 1 hour